 Recent Illness Can Cause Dehydrated Skin

-If you’ve had a recent illness that has resulted in losing bodily fluids, and then suddenly have oily skin, it’s more than likely due to dehydration.
+If you’ve had a recent illness resulting in losing bodily fluids and then suddenly having oily skin, it’s likely due to dehydration.
 When your body loses fluids, it loses them from everywhere.
 This is particularly common in people with conditions like Celiac Disease, food intolerances, IBS, and other conditions that cause diarrhea and vomiting.
 Take a moment to think about when you developed “oily skin.”

 Dehydrated Skin Has Less Elasticity

 It’s important to note that your skin returning to normal doesn’t necessarily mean that you’re not dehydrated.
-If you’re mildly dehydrated you can still have some symptoms of dehydrated skin, but you’re not dehydrated enough to see this yet.
+If you’re mildly dehydrated, you can still have some symptoms of dehydrated skin, but you’re not yet dehydrated enough to see this.